 One Dudley Do-Right episode involves having the titular character be discharged from the Mounted Police for doing the unthinkable...eating his peas...with a KNIFE!

 Inverted for comedic effect in a Robot Chicken sketch: After Paris Hilton is arrested, Nicole Richie decides to break her "best friend/meal ticket" out of jail, in a parody of Prison Break.
-To get herself arrested, she robs a bank ("They might just fine you for that."), and kills a teller.
+To get herself arrested, she robs a bank.
+The tellers says that will probably only get her a fine, so she shoots him.
 The guard throwing her in jail proclaims:

 Pepper in Iron Man: Armored Adventures believes removing a friend from her My Face account is more heinous than ripping their spleen out of them.